 Eugene found his place within the group.
 He stepped out of his comfort zone and learned he is not just an intellectual, but also a survivor.
 He proved he can protect himself and, more importantly, he can protect others.
 But his newly gained confidence is short-lived once they encounter the Saviors.
 Eugene suspects he and the group are going to lose this battle, and that he could possibly lose his life.

-Born and raised in Phoenix, Arizona, McDermitt was raised in an eclectic family, full of life and practical jokesters.
-While some kids grow up playing at the park, taking a ride in a boat at the lake, or riding ATVs, McDermitt’s family had a hot air balloon, which not only entertained their family, but most of the neighborhood as well.
-By sixteen years old, he was a licensed pilot so he could fly the balloon – something his family still has today.
+Born and raised in Phoenix, Arizona, Josh was raised in an eclectic family, full of life and practical jokesters.
+While some kids grow up playing at the park, taking a ride in a boat at the lake, or riding ATV’s, Josh’s family had a hot air balloon, which not only entertained their family, but most of the neighborhood as well.
+By 16-years-old, Josh was a licensed pilot so he could fly the balloon – something his family still has today.

-When not working, McDermitt is a writer and is working on pitching and developing several projects.
-He has a love for charity and actively supports several organizations, including the Juvenile Diabetes Research Foundation, Homeboy Industries in Los Angeles, and various foundations that support Pancreatic Cancer Research.
+McDermitt also has a love for charity and actively supports several organizations, including the Juvenile Diabetes Research Foundation, Homeboy Industries in Los Angeles, and various foundations that support Pancreatic Cancer Research.